Izenda7Series/docs-html/_sources/ref/api_report_designer_datasources.rst.txt

    * - `POST report/deleteReportCalculatedField`_
      - Removes a calculated field from report.
      - Report Designer > Fields > Delete icon on a calculated field
+   * - `POST report/loadDynamicDataSourceCategory`_
+     - Returns list of dynamic report data source category.

+       .. versionadded:: 2.5.0
+     - To be updated
+   * - `POST report/loadPartialDataSourceCategory`_
+     - Returns list of report data source category with paging.

+       .. versionadded:: 2.5.0
+     - In Report Designer when switching from the others to Data Source tab.

 GET report/dataSourceCategory/(tenant_id)
 ------------------------------------------------